EhsaasSam/Soundsight-Image-Informed-Music-Discovery-System/README.md

 **Key Features**

 1. Emotion Detection: Uses a CNN model trained on the FER2013 dataset to classify facial expressions into emotions.
+You can get the FER2013 dataset from Kaggle.
 2. Music Recommendation: Clusters music tracks based on features like danceability, energy, and valence to match detected emotions.
 3. Data Augmentation: Employs data augmentation techniques to improve model robustness.
 4. Real-Time Analysis: Processes images in real-time to provide immediate music recommendations.